 Sears, Roebuck, and Co. began in the late 1800s as a mail-order company that sold farm supplies and other consumer items.
 Its first retail store opened in the mid-1920s.
 Responding to changes in American society, such as the move from farms to factories and the presence of the automobile in many homes, hundreds of retail stores opened over the years.
 The company expanded rapidly, and eventually it diversified to include other businesses: insurance (Allstate Insurance), real estate (Coldwell Banker), securities (Dean Witter Reynolds), and credit cards (Discover).
 Each of these other businesses became its own division, in addition to the merchandising group that included retail stores, appliances, and auto service centers.
-By the early 1990s, the company was reporting revenues and earnings in the billions of dollars.53
+By the early 1990s, the company was reporting revenues and earnings in the billions of dollars.51

 Despite its long history of high earnings and its penetration into the U.S. market, the Sears retail business began to experience serious financial difficulties in the 1980s.
 Discount retailers such as Wal-Mart were pulling ahead in market share, leaving Sears lagging.
 Sears responded by adding non-Sears name brands and an "everyday low price" policy.
 But despite these efforts, in 1990 Sears reported a 40 percent decline in earnings, and its merchandising group dropped a whopping 60 percent!
-Cost-cutting measures were planned, including the elimination of jobs and a focus on profits at every level.54 salary plus a fixed dollar amount for meeting hourly production quotas.
-Auto service advisors (the counter people who take orders, consult with mechanics, and advise customers) had traditionally been paid a salary.
-To increase sales, however, commissions and product-specific sales quotas were introduced for them as well.
-For example, a service advisor might be given the goal of selling a certain number of front-end alignments or brake repairs during each shift.55
+Cost-cutting measures were planned, including the elimination of jobs and a focus on profits at every level.
+52

 In 1991, Sears unveiled a productivity incentive plan to increase profits in its auto centers nationwide.
 Auto mechanics had traditionally been paid an hourly wage and were expected to meet production quotas.
 In 1991, the compensation plan was changed to include a commission component.
-Mechanics were paid a base
+Mechanics were paid a base salary plus a fixed dollar amount for meeting hourly production quotas.
+Auto service advisors (the counter people who take orders, consult with mechanics, and advise customers) had traditionally been paid a salary.
+To increase sales, however, commissions and product-specific sales quotas were introduced for them as well.
+For example, a service advisor might be given the goal of selling a certain number of front-end alignments or brake repairs during each shift.53

-1992, In June the California Department of Consumer Affairs accused Sears, Roebuck, and Co. of violating the state's Auto Repair Act and sought to revoke the licenses of all Sears auto centers in California.
+In June 1992, the California Department of Consumer Affairs accused Sears, Roebuck, and Co. of violating the state's Auto Repair Act and sought to revoke the licenses of all Sears auto centers in California.
 The allegation resulted from an increasing number of consumer complaints and an undercover investigation of brake repairs.
 Other states quickly followed suit.
 Essentially, the charges alleged that Sears Auto Centers had been systematically misleading customers and charging them for unnecessary repairs.
-The California investigation attributed the problems to Sears Auto Centers' compensation system.56
+The California investigation attributed the problems to Sears Auto Centers' compensation system.54